dav3860/vmbix_zabbix_module/README.md

 From **source**:

-You need to download the Zabbix source and:
+You need to download the Zabbix source (2.2 or 2.4) and:

 ```
 cd <source_zabbix>